sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/approval-profiles.md

 ## List of Approver Profiles

-To add an Approver Profile, users find the related button in the right upper corner of the view.
+To add an Approver Profile, users find the related button in the upper-right corner of the view.

 The list of Approver Profiles is offered with the following properties: